rodlie/natron-plugins/Color/lp_Tweaky/README.md

 #lp_Tweaky

-Brings a variety of little tweaking-options, like a Vibrance, WB-Slider, Tint, etc
+Provides a variety of little tweaking-options, like Vibrance, WB-Slider, Tint, etc.